Omegle: Racism amongst some users

 During the COVID-19 pandemic, Omegle was used by many alt-right users for racist content, in which users harassed ethnic minorities and women with hate speech.
-In 2020, two teenagers used the keywords "BLM", "KKK" and "racist" to match with users, reporting that many of their matches made racist remarks.
+In 2020, two then-college students named Hidaya Saban and Alees Elshiek used the keywords "BLM", "KKK" and "racist" to match with users, reporting that many of their matches made racist remarks.
 In 2020, TikTok user Johan Bradley posted a video of two teenage boys referring to him as a "nigger" and "slave" while making whipping noises.
 The Omegle users were identified as students of Shoreham-Wading River High School, prompting their district's superintendent to launch disciplinary action against them.
 In 2020, the Anti-Defamation League began an investigation into antisemitism and far-right trolling on Omegle.
 An Australian white supremacist and former YouTuber named Tor Brookes (who used the alias Philip Hedley on Omegle but is more generally known as "CatboyKami") popularised the site in far-right circles after he attended a "Stop the Steal" rally in Phoenix, Arizona.
 He has promoted conspiracy theories and far-right extremism on Omegle, as well as on BitChute, Discord, and Telegram, such as a video of him mimicking the murder of George Floyd.
 His content includes racial slurs and costumes (including blackface) to mock other ethnic groups.
 Other prominent white supremacists that used Omegle included American Paul Miller, who used the alias GypsyCrusader and dressed as the comic book villains Joker and Riddler to spread racist messages, and Canadian Brandon Martinez, who would enter interests associated with the Democratic Party to harass leftist users.